ikhat/notes/README.md

----
-description: This GitBook will contain general notes.
----

 # Ivan's notes

+I will use this to house my general notes.

 Inspired by [Nikita Voloboev](https://wiki.nikitavoloboev.xyz/).